Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 Intro - putting the language together (with standards and specs) April 22, 2021  - IIW - we led a session about being open about the providence of control over data, using standardized semantics for purpose specification and contextdual integrity that transcendes the digital divide.

-This year we plan an inro and 3 sessions
+This year we plan an inro and 3 sessions (call / zoom link to be provided)

-Intro -
+10:00 Eastern Intro -
-1. Privacy & Contract Interop - enhancing T&C's
+10:30 Privacy & Contract Interop - enhancing T&C's (calling lawyers to work on privacy agreement framework for contract) 11:30 Break - open chat - eat - drink - laugh
-2. Test and hack open public rights with the new standards and semantics. - testing performance
-3. Apply new standards and semantics to issues around licenses
+12:00 - 1PM - A new Open Source License (from source.io) first session
+1:15 - 2:15 - Hack & Test Open Session
+- working in groups - license update
+- OPN - privacy info request to Toronto School, Gov, etc
+- Performance BenchMark - public use of rights w
+2:30 - 3:30 - May 25th - Admin - Send out invites - work on format - update website

 Intro to cover
 Notice & Data Control Semantics, a language for creating policy clauses for creqting and generating rights based notices, and measuring its performance.